California Democratic Party: Organization

 The Democratic State Central Committee of the California Democratic Party of California is organized into nine standing committees: Platform, Resolutions, Rules, Legislation, Affirmative Action, Credentials, Finance, Organizational Development, and Voter Services.
+Its headquarters are at 1830 9th St Sacramento, California.

 Platform

 The California Democratic Party published a 2022 platform.

 Current elected officials

 The following is a list of Democratic statewide and legislative officeholders, as of January 2, 2023 (federal office holders as of January 20, 2021);

 Statewide constitutional officers

-After the last election, Democrats maintained control over all eight elected statewide constitutional offices: